aifoundry-org/NekkoAPI/examples/k8s/README.md

 You need to have k8s cluster up and running with `kubectl` configured.

+TODO: this shouldn't be this complicated.
+Push your images to a prefered registry that can be accessed by k8s.
+Please update manifests so they reference your container registry.

+## Deploy

 Depending on your k8s environment you may need to upload the image to the registry.
 Once image is available on your k8s cluster, you can deploy everything with: